 This fact sheet provides information on what mould is, how mould can affect your health, and on how to reduce the potential hazard associated with mould growth within your home.

 Mould is part of a group of very common organisms called fungi that also include mushrooms and yeast.
 It is present virtually everywhere, both indoors and outdoors.

 In order to reproduce, mould produces tiny particles called spores.
 Spores are carried in the air and may cause health problems if inhaled by people who are sensitive or allergic to them.

-These include a running or blocked nose, irritation of the eyes and skin and sometimes wheezing.
-Occasionally, people may have more severe reactions.
-Very rarely, people may develop a mould infection, usually in the lungs.
-It is important to note that most people will not experience any health problems from coming in contact with mould.
+Health effects of mould exposure include a runny or blocked nose, irritation of the eyes and skin, and sometimes wheezing.
 For people with asthma, inhaling mould spores may cause an asthma attack.

 If you or your family members suffer health problems after coming into contact with mould, contact your doctor.
-In the case of a life threatening emergency, phone 000.
+In the case of a life-threatening emergency, phone 000.

 People with asthma, allergies, or other breathing conditions may be more sensitive to mould.
 People with weakened immune systems (such as people with HIV infection, cancer patients taking chemotherapy or people who have received an organ transplant) and with chronic lung diseases (such as Chronic Obstructive Pulmonary Disease (COPD) and emphysema) are more at risk of mould infection particularly in their lungs.

 Although mould can be found almost anywhere, it needs moisture and nutrients to grow.
 The following actions can help prevent mould growth by reducing dampness in the home.